 While residential property is by far the most popular golden visa investment choice, investing in commercial properties such as a hotel redevelopment project is ideal for investors who are simply looking for one of the quickest and most affordable ways to obtain the golden visa and get on the path to Portuguese citizenship – all while only having to spend an average of 7 days per year in Portugal.

 Portugal’s golden visa is famous for offering the right to residency in Portugal in return for making an investment in Portugal.
-This visa only requires you to spend an average of seven days per year in Portugal over the five years, after which point you’ll be eligible to apply for both permanent residency and Portuguese citizenship.
-There are several ways to invest as part of the golden visa, with most people choosing to purchase a house or apartment in Portugal.
-There is another option, aimed at those that want an investment that’s very hands-off, and that’s investing in commercial property such a hotel or resort.
+This visa only requires you to spend an average of 7 days per year in Portugal over the 5 years, after which point you’ll be eligible to apply for both permanent residency and Portuguese citizenship.
+While most people buy a residential property, another option is to invest in commercial property such as a hotel redevelopment project.

 This option typically means purchasing a room, apartment, or share in a hotel or resort that’s being built or renovated.
 Renovation projects are especially common as, due to the golden visa rules, this allows the developers to sell the rooms for cheaper: rather than having to invest the full €500,000, if the property is in need renovation and within a “low-density” region, the golden visa investment requirements could be as little as €280,000.

 Who this route is likely to appeal to

 If your goal is to move to Portugal straight away and spend the majority of the year here, this route may not be the best option for you.
 However, the commercial property route does appeal to certain people, such as: